 As part of each MICRO and SEED grant cycle, NC IDEA typically takes to the road to lead information sessions and answer questions from entrepreneurs across the state.
-With 15 $10K MICRO grants and 6 $50K SEED grants typically being awarded in each of the spring and fall cycles, we look forward to meeting with founders looking to start or grow their high growth businesses in North Carolina.
+With 15 $10K MICRO grants and 6 $50K SEED grants typically being awarded in each of the spring and fall cycles, we look forward to meeting with founders looking to start or grow their growth-oriented businesses in North Carolina.
 For these events, we are hosted by our ENGAGE and ECOSYSTEM partners, allowing NC IDEA to connect directly with these organizations and the communities they support.

 Daniel Yohannes and Michael Long, Renaissance Fiber, SEED Spring 2019